The Transfer Show: Can Arsenal afford to sign Wilfried Zaha from Crystal Palace?

 Arsenal have submitted a £40m bid for Crystal Palace winger Wilfried Zaha - but will it be enough to sign the Ivory Coast international?

-The 26-year-old has been heavily linked with the Gunners but Sky sources understand Crystal Palace value the winger at £80m - more than double Arsenal's initial offer.
+The 26-year-old has been heavily linked with the Gunners but Sky sources understand Crystal Palace value the winger at £80m - double Arsenal's initial offer.

 The Transfer Show panel discuss the bid and the likelihood of Zaha leaving Selhurst Park this summer.